Skip links

 Mediation is a tool to resolve workplace conflict or disputes.
 It’s often described as a form of alternative or informal dispute resolution as it’s less formal than grievance and discipline procedures and employment tribunals.
 Although it is considered an ‘informal’ process, it does still have a structured approach.

-The aim of mediation is to allow all parties to speak confidently in a safe and secure environment and to encourage a mutual understanding in how to improve working relationships.
+The aim of workplace mediation is to allow all parties to speak confidently in a safe and secure environment and to encourage a mutual understanding in how to improve working relationships.
 It focuses on trying to address underlying causes of conflict and has a win/win emphasis, supporting both sides of a dispute to find solutions that are acceptable to each side.
 It therefore encourages more positive outcomes in the workplace that more traditional adversarial formal processes.

 Key aspects that make workplace mediation so effective are it’s timeliness, as it can take place very quickly, and its flexibility as it can be used at any stage of a disagreement or dispute.
 A trained mediator’s role is to act as an impartial third party who facilitates a meeting between two or more people in dispute to help them reach an agreement.
 Although the mediator is in charge of the process, any agreement comes from those in dispute.
 Agreements made through a workplace mediation process are not legally binding, but are made with a moral voluntary commitment.